 Opioid Abuse - Opioid drugs can be powerfully effective treatments for those in pain, but they can also be extremely dangerous.
 This episode explores how opioids can lead to dependence and addiction, and the effects that abuse have had in America.
 The episode explores how drug manufacturers, regulators, doctors, and patients have all contributed to the current crisis of opioid addiction.

-The Pain Opioid Epidemic Project (The Opioid Project) is an ambitious multi year project motivated by the belief that citizens engaged with various levels of government (Federal, State , local), the medical system, as well as private industry, academic institutions, and social agencies, supported by meaningful information and tools, can have an great impact on difficult, complex challenges facing our nation.
-The Opioid Project tests the hypotheses that citizens, provided with information and tools can be trusted to address complex problem in the community and nationally.
-In particular we explore and address the Pain-Opioid Ecosystem in the United States and provide a citizen centric, bio-psycho-social-spiritual-political treatment plan for the related challenges of pain management, Opioid Use Disorders (including dependence, addiction abuse, and overdose), and the challenges associated with the war on drugs.
+The Pain Opioid Epidemic Project (The Opioid Project) is an ambitious multi-year project motivated by the belief that citizens engaged with various levels of government (Federal, State, local), the medical system, as well as private industry, academic institutions, and social agencies, supported by meaningful information and tools, can have a great impact on difficult, complex challenges facing our nation.
+The Opioid Project tests the hypotheses that citizens, provided with information and tools can be trusted to address the complex problems in the community and nationally.
+In particular, we explore and address the Pain-Opioid Ecosystem in the United States and provide a citizen-centric, bio-psycho-social-spiritual-political treatment plan for the related challenges of pain management, Opioid Use Disorders (including dependence, addiction abuse, an overdose), and the challenges associated with the war on drugs.

 More specifically, The Pain Opioid Epidemic Project is an experiment that engages with fellow citizens and relevant stakeholders to achieve the following.

 By September 2020 there are no reported deaths of opioid overdose reported in the US.